Chau7 vs Terminal.app

 | Stability | Beta | Apple-tested |

-For large output and fast-scrolling text, yes.
-Metal GPU rendering handles volume better than CPU rendering.
+For large output and fast-scrolling text, Chau7 is faster.
+Chau7 uses Metal GPU rendering with SIMD parsing.
+Terminal.app uses CPU rendering.
 For running ls and cd, both feel instant and you won't notice a difference.

 Will Chau7 break after a macOS update?